Central Platte NRD has sold 3,780,468 trees since 1972 and 593.4 miles of weed barrier since 1991.

 Dig a hole deep enough to hold the roots full length.
 Spread seedling roots outward and downward keeping root collar at grade.
 Backfill dirt and tamp around roots.
 Water and mulch.

 DO NOT fertilize at the time of planting!
 Newly planted trees should be fertilized only if they exhibit signs of nutrient deficiency.

 Mulching eliminates potential competition.
 If you choose not to purchase the NRD’s fabric weed barrier, CPNRD recommends 2″-4″ of loosely packed organic material such as wood chips, pine straw, peat moss, grass clippings or shredded leaves is an adequate mulch layer.

 - reduce weeds and controls grass

-- increases natural soil fertility as mulch decomposes
+- increases natural soil fertility as the mulch decomposes

-- protects trunk from injuries caused by mowing equipment and trimmers
+- protects the trunk from injuries caused by mowing equipment and trimmers

 When trees are transplanted, they go through a period of shock.
 During this time the tree is expending a majority of its energy in developing its root system.
 Don’t Panic.
 The tops of trees may turn brown but the root system may still be alive and may regain a healthy appearance in the fall.